 Suunto Ambit3 Peak

-For our 2017 adventures, the Suunto Ambit3 Peak remains our favorite model.
-The high-quality display adds to the user-friendly interface of this feature-riddled model.
-For complex features, it's also simple to transfer, view, and manage data on a computer as necessary.
-We like its ergonomic fit, along with the fact that our wrists didn't sweat much under the breathable design.
+The Suunto Ambit3 Peak remains our favorite model.
+The high-quality black and white display adds to the user-friendly interface of this watch.
+When using complex features, it's simple to transfer, view, and manage data on a computer as necessary.
+We like its ergonomic fit, along with the fact that our wrists didn't sweat much under the breathable band and watch face.
 The Ambit3 Peak's altimeter is also one of the most accurate tested.